nilsrennebarth/oodbpyges/notes.rst

 Actions can also be assigned to events using the "Events" tab in the Tools - Customize Menu.

+Libreoffice stores its user specific configuration in a os specific folder.
+For linux it is $HOME/.config/libreoffice/4/user.
+In the subdirectory config/soffice.cfg/modules/scalc/toolbar, there is a file standardbar.xml a normal xml file that is surprisingly readable.
+You can use the Libreoffice GUI to add a macro call to see how an entry looks like and later edit the xml file accordingly.
+Warning: You need to stop all libreoffice processes to make it rearead the general config, even those that have no window open, like the one started with the pywithcalc script.

 Interact with Libreoffice from the python shell
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~